tiper/UmbrellaAAR/README.md

 5. **Be Cautious with Versioning**
    Ensure all local modules are on the same version schedule.
 Mismatched versions can be tricky to handle once merged.

+6. **ASM Considerations**
+   Bytecode manipulation is extremely powerful but can be hazardous:
+      - If a local module uses reflection or dynamic class loading, relocated classes might not be found under their new names.
+      - Resource collisions or unusual build logic can break merging steps.

+   ***In short***: Thoroughly test your final `.aar` after merging local libraries, especially if your modules have advanced or custom code.

 ---